informalsystems/hermes/guide/src/tutorials/more-chains/build-the-topology.md

 # Build the topology

-At this point of the tutorial, you should have four chains running and Hermes correctly configured.
+At this point in the tutorial, you should have four chains running and Hermes correctly configured.
 You can perform a `health-check` with the command :

 ```shell
 hermes health-check